abpio/abp-commercial-docs/en/tutorials/book-store/mobile/maui.md

 The `AuthorPageViewModel` class is where all the logic of the `Authors` page lays behind.
 Here, we do the following things:

-* We have gotten all authors from the database and set those records into the `Items` property, which is a type of `ObservableCollection<AuthorDto>`, so whenever the authors list changes then the grid will be refreshed.
+* We have fetched all authors from the database and set those records into the `Items` property, which is a type of `ObservableCollection<AuthorDto>`, so whenever the authors list changes then the *CollectionView* will be refreshed.
-* We have defined `OpenCreateModal` and `OpenEditModal` methods to navigate to the create modal and edit modal pages (we haven't created them and we will create them in the following sections).
+* We have defined `OpenCreateModal` and `OpenEditModal` methods to navigate to the create modal and edit modal pages (_we will create them in the following sections_).
 * We have defined `ShowActions` method to allow editing or deleting a specific author.
 * We have created the `Delete` method, which deletes a specific author and re-render the grid.
 * And finally, we have implemented `IRecipient<AuthorCreateMessage>` and `IRecipient<AuthorEditMessage>` interfaces to refresh the grid after creating a new author or editing an existing one.
 (We will create the `AuthorCreateMessage` and `AuthorEditMessage` classes in the following sections)